 Quizzes are everyone’s favourite, regardless of age.
 But what if we say you can double the fun?

 Match the pair games are one of the best type of quiz to engage your audience.
-Whether you are a teacher looking for ways to make your lessons interactive or just looking for some fun games to play with your friends and family, these matching pair quizzes are perfect for it all.
+Whether you are a teacher looking for ways to make your lessons interactive or just for fun games to play with your friends and family, these matching pair quizzes are perfect.

 Want to make a ‘match the pairs’ game but don’t know how?
-We’ve got you covered with this guide and a bunch of questions you can use.
+We’ve got you covered with this guide and many questions you can use.